 Lothian, 2000.
 Figure 1 Diversity of the South Australian landscape

 Table 1 Scoring of Diversity

-The study of the South Australian coast (Lothian, 2005a) found diversity to have a strong influence on ratings – for each unit increase in the diversity score, ratings increased by 1.5 units (Figure 2) which is a very large increase.
-The River Murray study found diversity scores to be higher, up to 4.5, but its influence was not as strong, with ratings rising by 1 for each unit increase in diversity (Figure 3).
+The study of the South Australian coast (Lothian, 2005a) found diversity to have a strong influence on ratings – for each unit increase in the diversity score, ratings increased by 1.5 units (Figure 2), a very large increase.
+The River Murray study found diversity scores to be higher, up to 4.5, but its influence on ratings was not as strong, with ratings rising by 1 for each unit increase in diversity (Figure 3).
 For the Flinders Ranges, the influence of diversity was similar to that of the River Murray (Figure 4).